 - GeurrillaMail.com - Disposable temporary email addresses you can use that will expire after one hour.
 Useful for avoiding spam.

 - This site will check your email to see if your login credentials have

-been stolen and they have ever been for sale on hackers lists of stolen
+been stolen, and if they have ever been for sale on hackers for-sale lists of passwords website.

 - Text Transcription Tools